brunops/brunops.github.io/_drafts/fooling-array-push.markdown

 fn(1, 2, 3); // 3, 3 and 2
 {% endhighlight %}

-After all explanation, now comes the part that I wanted to talk about.
-Fooling the Array _.push_ method.
+After this theory, let's talk about what this article is about..

+###fooling the Array _.push_ method

+So we learned about Arrays methods and how to call them on different objects.
+But how do they actually work?
+What does the methods take into consideration?
+Let's fool _.push_.

+{% highlight javascript %}
+var obj = {};

+console.log(obj); // Object {}
+Array.prototype.push.call(obj, 5);
+Array.prototype.push.call(obj, 10);
+console.log(obj); // Object {0: 5, 1: 10, length: 2}
+{% endhighlight %}

+It's possible to check that:

+- _obj_ is still an Object, but not an Array
+- the _.length_ property was added to _obj_
+- a key valued pair is added each time, where the key is the current _.length_ of the object when the method was called

+So what happens if we manipulate the values?

+{% highlight javascript %}
+var obj = {
+  0: 10,
+  1: 20
+};

+console.log(obj); // Object {0: 10, 1: 20}
+Array.prototype.push.call(obj, 30);
+console.log(obj); // Object {0: 30, 1: 20, length: 1}
+Array.prototype.push.call(obj, 40);
+console.log(obj); // Object {0: 30, 1: 40, length: 2}

+obj.length = 5;
+Array.prototype.push.call(obj, 50);
+console.log(obj); // Object {0: 30, 1: 40, 5: 50, length: 6}
+{% endhighlight %}

+We can see that the _.length_ property is taken into consideration and the previous values end up being overwritten because they happen to have the same key.
+With these tests, it's possible to especulate that the code for _.push_ method is something like

+{% highlight javascript %}
+Array.prototype.push = function() {
+  this.length = this.length || 0;
+  for (var i = 0; i < arguments.length; i++) {
+    this[this.length++] = arguments[i];
+  }

+  return this.length;
+}
+{% endhighlight %}

+I bet there are many cases not being covered in the implementation, but that's the bigger picture.
+A new property is created were the key is the value of _.length_ and the value is the argument itself, and _.length_ is incremented.

 Why would somebody use that?
 I don't know.
-Just cool to realize how stuff works and how you can use methods from other objects.
-When we know this stuff, the dolphin eventually appears.
+It's not quite foolling the _.push_ method, **that's more like fooling ourselves**.
+But it's just cool to realize how stuff works and how you can use methods from other objects.
+The dolphin eventually appears when we know this stuff.